riteshkhamitkar/earn-yield-docs/docs/blend-integration-architecture.md

 ## 5. Sequence Workflows

-### 5.1 Account Provisioning
+### 5.1 Account Provisioning (Initialization)
-When a user accesses the Savings tab for the first time, we map them to a Blend account.
+Account provisioning should be an explicit action to adhere to REST principles (avoiding side-effects on GET requests).
+When a user accesses the Savings tab, the app checks its local state.
+If no Blend account exists, it calls the initialization endpoint.

 ```mermaid
 sequenceDiagram